llxSKyWALKeRxll/Self_Havoc/README.md

 # Self_Havoc
 A 3D first person based game built by making use of Python and PyGame.
 The game uses the concept of Ray Tracing technique and Bresenham's Line Algorithm to create and implement the 3D setting in the game.
+Pygame doesn't really support 3D functions directly, and this was a challenge for me.
+This is why I had to make use of some of the recognized algorithms in Computer Graphics.
-Sprites and unique textures have also been used in the game map.
+Sprites and unique textures have also been used in the game map along with a theme song and walkking tap sound as well.

 # PREVIEW SCREENSHOTS
 ![19BCS2190_o2](https://user-images.githubusercontent.com/79057173/119277194-d35b4b00-bc3b-11eb-8cc5-f7f9dad55399.PNG)